Dr Alexandra Loske

 21 June 2012: Princess Charlotte: Daughter of England.
 Royal Pavilion and Museums, Brighton

 7 June 2012: Princess Charlotte - The Forgotten Princess.
-Lunchtime lecture at the National Portrait Gallery, London
+Lecture at the National Portrait Gallery, London

 1 March 2012: Robert Goff - An Etcher in the Wake of Whistler.
 Lecture to the Royal Pavilion Foundation, Brighton, The Royal Pavilion